What is a dual diagnosis treatment program?

 Adult patients at Skyland Trail are assigned to two recovery communities: one focused on their psychiatric diagnosis – like CBT, DBT, or cognition and first episode- and one focused on substance use.
 They are assigned to a primary counselor, psychiatrist, and treatment team with expertise in dual diagnosis who collaborate to adjust a comprehensive treatment plan as needed.
 Dual diagnosis patients meet with a psychiatric core group like CBT every day and with a dual diagnosis daily core group.
 Additional groups throughout the day focus on specific skill sets or challenges as well as expressive therapies like art, music, or horticultural therapy.
 Nutrition and fitness groups are also part of a structured weekly schedule.

 Group and individual therapeutic sessions help patients combine ideas and skills from cognitive behavioral therapy (CBT) and dialectical behavior therapy (DBT) with the 12-step model and other relapse prevention strategies.
 Patients have the opportunity to build a whole “tool kit” that they can take with them to stay healthy.
-Because 12-step programs are so effective for so many people, 12-step programs are easy to find in many communities and often are free.
-Embracing the 12-step approach as a tool for recovery can help patients maintain their sobriety over time or access a short-term resource in difficult periods of increased stress.
+Because 12-step programs are so effective for so many people, 12-step programs are easy to find in many communities and are always free.
+Embracing the 12-step approach as a tool for recovery can help patients maintain their sobriety over time, which supports long-term recovery from psychiatric illness.

 How are DBT and dual diagnosis related?